ayush-9453/Hospital_management/README.md

 # 🏥 Hospital Management System

+I am still working on the project with only some function working.

 A full-stack Hospital Management System built with **ReactJS** and **Flask**.
 This application enables efficient management of appointments, patient records, doctors, billing, reports, and authentication, all through a modern web interface.

 ---